Packers bar guide

 Pizza is a prime attraction at this West Side stop, but people watching can be fun, too.

 Prime Time Sports Bar & Eatery

-A popular spot for the North Side crowd, Prime Time is a prime spot for those looking for a good downtown bar, minus the downtown.
+A popular spot for the North Side crowd, Prime Time is a prime spot for those looking for a good Downtown bar, minus the location.

 2238 N. Farwell Ave., (414) 431-1080